petuum/autodist/README.md

 [Documentation](https://petuum.github.io/autodist) |
 [Examples](https://github.com/petuum/autodist/tree/master/examples/benchmark)

-**AutoDist** is a distributed deep-learning training engine.
-AutoDist provides a user-friendly interface to distribute the training of a wide variety of deep learning models across many GPUs with scalability and minimal code change.
+**AutoDist** is a distributed deep learning training engine for TensorFlow.
+AutoDist provides a user-friendly interface to distribute the training of a wide variety deep learning models across many GPUs with scalability and minimal code change.

 ## Introduction
 Different from specialized distributed ML systems, AutoDist is created to speed up a broad range of DL models with excellent all-around performance.